Why worry about "Scope and Intent" before mapping?

 Many people want to just dive into mapping what happens in various functions or situations.
 Stop and think.
 Why are you mapping?
 It is very easy to just sit down with a group of people and start capturing how stuff works in a particular area, function, or established process name.

 With innovative people, it’s then pretty natural to start coming up with ideas to improve how things work and hey presto: an improved process!
 Great?
 Not necessarily.
 Who are the customers of the process?
 What would they want this process to deliver?
 What do they consider as “value added”?
 What are the objectives of the process?

-If you’re using an approach like Lean or 6-Sigma then you have all this covered with well documented and proven methods and approaches which will help you define your diagram scope and, most importantly, its intent.
+If you’re using an approach like Lean or 6-Sigma then you have all this covered with well documented, proven methods and approaches which will help you define your diagram scope and, most importantly, its intent.

-In any case, spend 5-10 minutes before you start asking two questions:
+In any case, spend 5-10 minutes before you start to ask two questions:

 The answer to Q1: defines your starting inputs and ending outputs.
 “We are only mapping from A to G”.
 Do you even have the right people involved to cover that?
 Note who you should share this content with for their input and ideas.
 Invite them to the map any time during or after the session.